PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

   - Choosing Characters: Help the user select the characters which will be used for the battle system.
   - Choosing Stats: Help the user select the stats which will be used for the battle system.

 - **RPG Style**: Allow the user to choose what kind of RPG style he want for his battle system.
   - Default Style: Allow the user to choose an RPG style similar to an existing game.
 A few choices will be proposed to the user.
     - Final Fantasy: The battle system is similar to the 7th opus of the series.
-    - New default style: Possibility to create a new default style from other battle system templates we created so far.

   - Custom Style: Allow the user to create an original battle template from scratch and express his creativity.
     - Turn-based type: Each character attack turn by turn.
       - Active mode: Each fighter select their action and perform it directly.

-- **Additional Game Mechanic**: Allow the user to implement additionnal game mechanics as extra battle rules.
+- **Additional Game Mechanic**: Allow the user to implement additional game mechanics as extra battle rules.
-  - Counter: Allow the user to add a counter that can be used for a specific game element, like a bonus granted to a character.
-    - Limited counter: A counter cannot reach a certain number between 0 and 99.
-      - It's possible to assign a minimal value N.
-      - As a condition, we can get N points per turn, and prevent to receive them when we use 1 or more in the previous turn.
-      - Using 1 or several can grant bonus to our skills (damages, increased duration for bonuses, number of attack per turn).
   - Attack Order System: Rule to decide in which order the characters can act.
     - Default types: Possibility to choose an order system based on pre-existing games.
       - The character's order turn can be from the fastest to the lowest.